NitroHxC/NeonUart/README.md

 The library is as easy as defining your messages and functions, instantiate an object and link some callbacks.

+It is also totally agnostic with respect to the UART driver, so it's the user responsibility to read/write from and to the UART peripheral.

 #### Frame structure

 Uses 2 start/header/magic bytes , 2 bytes for defining a type (the family byte is hardcoded to 0x80 for now, *stay tuned*), 2 bytes of length and 2 bytes of simple checksum